MySandbox-rahulkrbxr/GoodMovies/README.md

-# Movie Catalog Service: A Microservices-based Movie Information System
+# GoodMovies: A Microservices-based Movie Information System

-The Movie Catalog Service is a Spring Boot-based microservices application that provides a centralized movie catalog system with service discovery capabilities.
+GoodMovies is a Spring Boot-based microservices application that provides a centralized movie catalog system with service discovery capabilities.
 It aggregates movie information and user ratings from multiple microservices to deliver personalized movie recommendations and ratings.

-The system is built using Spring Cloud Netflix Eureka for service discovery and implements a microservices architecture with three core services: movie-catalog-service, movie-info-service, and ratings-data-service.
+The system is built using Spring Cloud Netflix Eureka for service discovery and implements a microservices architecture with three core services: good-movies-catalog-service, good-movies-info-service, and good-movies-ratings-service.
 Each service is independently deployable and communicates via REST APIs, making the system highly scalable and maintainable.

 ## Features